holicamp/holicamp.github.io/about.md

 # Our approach

-Back in 2016, we wanted to be able to offer a play-scheme for children staying in London during school holidays.
+Back in 2016, we wanted to be able to offer a play scheme for children staying in London during school holidays.
-From the start we wanted it to be fun using various games and sport activities but also to define clear educational goals with high standards about the level of quality and professionalism of our services.
+Right from the start, we wanted it to be fun, using various games and sport activities but also to define clear educational goals while aiming for high standards for our services.

-This is how our small team at Holicamp, including myself, Mr Blain, PE teacher at CFBL (Collège français bilingue de Londres), have been working on putting together rich planning of activities for children from 6 to 15 years old.
+This is how, our small team at Holicamp, including myself, Mr Blain, PE teacher at CFBL (Collège français bilingue de Londres), have been working on putting together rich planning of activities for children from 6 to 15 years old.
 We wanted to make sure core values (like respect, teamwork, confidence...) were reflected in our activities while channelling everything through fun and well-being.